I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Born in Germany in 1951 as Wolfgang Fischer, he changed his name to his wife’s when he married.
 Beltracchi concentrated on faking the work of modernists such as Max Ernst, Fernand Léger, and Georges Braque and claims to have forged about 100 artists.

 Also self-taught, Beltracchi produced a passable bogus Picasso at the age of 14.
-He bummed around Europe enjoying the hippy lifestyle before settling down to the serious business of creating phoney artworks.
+He bummed around Europe enjoying the hippy lifestyle before settling down to the serious business of creating phony artworks.

 All art forgers need a credible yarn to authenticate the work they are trying to sell.